GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_public_health_ex_9.md

    - **Statistics ot calculate:** `Sum`
    - **Output file name:** `pop_total_adm2`

-Then, run an “Intersection” between the district boundaries with the total population information, and the service-area polygon.
+Then, run an `Intersection` between the district boundaries with the total population information, and the service-area polygon.
 This step splits the single accessibility area into separate pieces that align with the district boundaries.

 2. In the **Processing Toolbox**, search for the tool **Intersection** and open it.
    - **Input layer:** `pop_total_adm2`